 Lachlan Barber is an Assistant Professor in the Department of Geography at Hong Kong Baptist University.
-Before coming to Hong Kong he held a post-doctoral fellowship in the construction component of the On the Move Partnership.
-An urban geographer by training, Lachlan’s research interests include geographies of policy change, mobility studies (including work-related mobilities and urban transport), and cultural heritage.
+Before moving to Hong Kong he held a post-doctoral fellowship in the construction component of the On the Move Partnership.
+An urban and cultural geographer by training, Lachlan’s research interests include geographies of policy change, mobility studies (including work-related mobilities and urban transport), and cultural heritage.
 His PhD research explored shifting terrain of heritage politics in post-handover Hong Kong through a policy mobilities lens.

 Barber, L. (2014) “(Re)Making heritage policy in Hong Kong: A relational politics of global knowledge and local innovation.”
 Urban Studies 51(6):1179-1195.

 Barber, L. (2013) “Making meaning of heritage landscapes: The politics of redevelopment in Halifax, NS.”
 The Canadian Geographer 57(1): 90-112.